 Note that gay romance or a gay/bi identity is enough for this trope - it doesn't have to be both.

 The audience can be expected to regard a romance between two individuals of different genders as simply a romance, yet regarding a romance between two individuals of the same gender as a gay romance rather than just a romance.
 However, unless the work is about homophobia, don't expect the characters to encounter any homophobes raining on their parade.
-Except maybe a stray Straw Loser or two.
+Except maybe a stray Straw Loser or two who likely ends up getting their ass kicked by the Badass Gay character.
 However, don't be surprised if they get suspiciously similarly discriminated against for some unrelated and maybe unearthly reason.
 Author Appeal or Author Tract may be involved.

 May overlap with Manly Gay, Agent Peacock and Gayngster.